India's central bank maintains its tightening path. AFP/CNA reports:

-The Reserve Bank of India raised the repo -- the rate at which it lends to commercial banks -- by 25 basis points to 5.25 percent and the reverse repo, the rate it pays to banks for deposits, by the same amount to 3.75 percent...
+The Reserve Bank of India (RBI) raised its repo rate at which it lends to commercial banks by 0.25 basis points to 8.25 percent and increased the reverse repo -- the rate it pays to banks for deposits -- to 7.25 percent.